-Importing Lightroom presets for X-T1 is very simple and doesn’t require special knowledge.
-Since lens correction is performed by a camera saved in a RAW file and automatically applied by Lightroom.
+Importing Lightroom presets for X-T1 is very simple and doesn’t require special knowledge since lens correction is performed by a camera saved in an RAW file and is automatically applied by Lightroom.

 Most cameras do not do this, so if it is relevant for you, go to the “Basic” tab and check the “Enable profiles” and “Delete chromatic aberrations” checkboxes.
 Then go to the “Profile” tab and set “Settings” to “Auto” so that Lightroom adjusts the settings according to the lens installed in the camera.

 Set the white balance to “Shooting” and make sure that all other sliders are set to zero.